cats-oss/Sica/README.md

 # AbemaAnimator
-AbemaAnimator is CAAnimation wrapper animator
+AbemaAnimator can execute various animations sequentially or parallely

 ## Usage